-Following the transition from junior to senior competitions, Rhys McClenaghan is hard training in the hope of qualifying for the Olympics in 2020.
-The gymnast, who turns eighteen next month, has put Irish gymnastics on the radar after winning Gold on the pommel horse at the Croatia World Cup.
+Following the transition from junior to senior competitions, Rhys McClenaghan is hard at training in the hope of qualifying for the gymnastics team at the Tokyo 2020 Olympic Games.
+Rhys, who turns eighteen next month, has put Irish gymnastics on the radar after winning Gold on the pommel horse at the Croatia World Cup earlier this year.
 We spoke to Rhys about his training regime, how he got into gymnastics and his ongoing journey to Tokyo 2020.

 How did you get into gymnastics?